FlyingJaffa/pdf2markdown/readme.md

 It breaks down a PDF into pages and runs an analysis of each:

 1. If the page is 90% text (by area) we can simply extract the text from the pdf, assuming that the images on the page are not of key importance.
+The benefit of having step 1 means that for PDF documents that contain many pages of pure text, we're not wasting LLM tokens on image processing every page.

-2. If not, then the whole page is sent as an image for interpretation by the LLM.
+2. If mixed content or only images, then the whole page is sent as an image for interpretation by the LLM.
 This seems to yield better results than non-LLM based extraction, as it allow 'in-context' addition of diagrams, organisational charts etc.

-The benefit of having step 1 means that, for documents that contain large quantities of text only information, we're not wasting LLM tokens on image processing every page.
+3. The document is then sent back for a final pass through the LLM to clean up formatting and check for structure.

 ## What it does